 The truth is that mom had trouble looking at the bright side of things.
 She wasn’t able to feel good even when her life was going well.
 When mom contracted terminal lung cancer in 1992, she was forced to realize that those “negative” years would be the happiest days of her life.
 Such a shame.

-2+ Users who have LIKED this post: Stop worrying about the competition.
+2+ Stop worrying about the competition.
 Just compete with yourself.
 Tweet This Trying to keep up with the Jones’s can be exhausting and unrewarding.
 Being fixated on “the enemy” distracts your team from focusing on themselves.
 Copying others isn’t the secret to success.
 Be original.
-Be the best you can […]
+Be the best you can be with your own style and […]